Breast Reconstruction Surgery in Huntington, NY

 The most common technique combines skin expansion with implant insertion.
 First, Dr. Rhee inserts a balloon expander beneath the skin and chest muscle where the reconstructed breast will be located.
 A saline (salt water) solution is then injected into the expander through a tiny valve beneath the skin over a few weeks or months, eventually filling it and stretching the skin.
 The expander may then be left in place or replaced with a permanent implant.
 A final procedure reconstructs the nipple and areola (dark area of skin around the nipple).
 Some patients do not require tissue expansion and begin with the implant.

 Another, more complicated type of implant reconstruction involves the creation of a skin flap using tissue from other parts of the body.
 If the flap is not large enough to serve as the new breast by itself, an implant is then inserted beneath it.
-Tissue for the flap consists of skin, fat and muscle from the back, abdomen or buttocks and may either be surgically removed and reattached (free flap, requiring a microvascular surgeon) or remain connected to its original blood supply and “tunneled” through the body to the chest (pedicled flap).
-Advantages over implant insertion are a more natural look and feel for the breast and abdomen, and elimination of any risks associated with silicone implants; disadvantages are scars at the breast and donor-tissue site, and longer recovery.
+Tissue for the flap consists of skin, fat, and muscle from the back, abdomen or buttocks and may either be surgically removed and reattached (free flap, requiring a microvascular surgeon) or remain connected to its original blood supply and “tunneled” through the body to the chest (pedicled flap).
+Advantages over implant insertion are a more natural look and feel for the breast and abdomen.
+There is also an elimination of any risks associated with silicone implants.
+Disadvantages of this technique are scars at the breast and donor-tissue site, and longer recovery.

 Secondary Breast Reconstruction